WisemanQA/Hello-github/README.md

 # Hello-github
-training session to make myself familiar with GitHub
+training session to make myself familiar with GitHub.
+I need to write something to ensure that commits are working.